DataRealms/CCOSS/README.md

 - `Xcode` or `Command Line Tools for Xcode` (if you need to, you can also generate an xcode project from meson using the `--backend=xcode` option on setup)

 **Homebrew (macOS):**
-`brew install pkg-config sdl2 minizip lz4 flac luajit lua libpng tbb gcc@12 ninja meson`
+`brew install pkg-config sdl2 minizip lz4 flac luajit lua libpng tbb gcc@12 ninja meson dylibbundler`

 **Arch Linux:**
 `sudo pacman -S sdl2 sdl2_image tbb flac luajit lua minizip lz4 libpng meson ninja base-devel`